osscameroon/osscameroon-blog/content/post/articles/how-to-build-an-oss-project.md

 It is essential to keep the team working on the initial phase of the project small.
 Depending on the project's complexity, the team should be composed of 1 to 3 people.

-- For a very simple project, meaning that it is not composed of several components, an API + mobile or web user interface, for instance, a single developer is enough.
+- For a very simple project, meaning that it is not made up of several components, an API + mobile or web user interface, for instance, a single developer is enough.

 - Suppose your project requires several components or services, such as a typical frontend + backend app.
 In that case, you can add a developer and split the work between the frontend and backend to reduce friction.
 The team may also require a designer, in which case they will be the 3rd member of that small and effective team.